polydawn/mdm/README.md

 (Mdm uses the excellent [jgit](http://eclipse.org/jgit/) project for a portable full-featured git implementation.)

 Mdm observes the name and email configured in your user gitconfig, but ignores all other values.

+Mdm is under 2 megabytes.
+It fits on a jumpdrive -- and if it wasn't obvious by now, mdm certainly won't try to connect to the internet in order to download plugins before gracing you with a list of subcommands, nor will it put critical components of itself in your home directory just to surprise you by failing when you try to drag-and-drop the mdm executable.

+Long story short, it actually *makes sense* to ship mdm around in a completely offline/sneakernet fashion -- this is considered a critical design goal.

 Testing MDM